mattbierner/gobviewer/README.md

 ## Supported File Types

 * BM - Multiple, compressed and uncompressed.
-Needs more user friendly backing class.
 * FME - Compressed and uncompressed.
-Needs more user friendly backing class.
 * WAX - Compressed and uncompressed.
-Needs more user friendly backing class.
+* MSG

+## Dependencies
+* Boost 1.5.x - Header only dep on boost for Spirit.